peerism/peerai-backend/README.md

     ```
     belongs_to :profile, class_name: 'Profile'
     ```
-  * Add to SkillToken model
+  * Add to SkillToken model.
+Ordered by name.
+[Customise ordering](https://github.com/ClosureTree/closure_tree#deterministic-ordering)
     ```
     belongs_to :profile, class_name: 'Profile'
     has_and_belongs_to_many :parents